 An effective measure to lower the risk of cardiovascular disease among the elderly is managing the risk factors.
 Having multiple chronic conditions can significantly increase the risk factors for older adults.

-Scheduling screenings and doctors’ visits help detect the risk factors before they advance to complicated heart diseases.
-Healthcare professionals provide vital information to help determine if you need to make lifestyle modifications.
+Scheduling screenings and doctors’ visits help detect risk factors early on before they can cause health complications.
+Healthcare professionals can monitor individual health and provide vital guidance to manage conditions including diet and lifestyle modifications.

 Takeaway